m0dts/SDLgui/README.md

 Example of some Touchscreen GUI parts of radio interface using SDL on the raspberry pi and C++.
+This was based around the Langstone SDR interface.

 Uses SDL2.0.12
 The build script will help you compile it.